 Gai has called Gold River home for over 30 years, but hails from Taree, Australia.
 Always up for a challenge, Gai ran a fishing lodge in Nootka Sound for ten years, raised three boys, and learned to play hockey at the age of 36.
 She loves being outside, and spends her free time cultivating her impressive home garden.

-As the Lodge’s Events Manager, Gai has overseen the office team since 2005, and has organized hundreds of weddings and family gatherings.
-With her calm presence, and practical demeanor, she is seen by many of the staff as a surrogate mother and unofficial onsite counsellor.
+As the Lodge’s Guest Services Director, Gai has overseen the office team since 2005, and has organized hundreds of weddings and family gatherings.
+With her calm presence, and practical demeanour, she is seen by many of the staff as a surrogate mother and unofficial onsite counsellor.

 Like many who stay long-term, she loves the community of incredible people, and enjoys the constant problem-solving of her position.